 Collector's Edition Extra's: (CE version only) 15 Wallpapers, 20 Concept Art Pictures, 5 Music Soundtracks, 25 Movie Video Cutscenes, 39 Achievements, 19 Replayable Mini-Games, 18 Replayable Hidden Object Scenes, 15 Morphing Christmas Items, 15 Christmas Cards, a gazillion Missing Notes, 70 Zoom-Zone Gingerbread Star Coins, 15 Boudior Items (purchase with gingerbread stars) 7 stretched out Main Chapters, +Bonus Chapter, and a Built-In Strategy Guide.

-Take a stroll thru The Woods at my new Forum just in time to give & receive Rudolph's Presents! thewoodsforum.boards.net
+Take a stroll thru The Woods at my new Forum.
+There's still time to give & receive Rudolph's Presents! thewoodsforum.boards.net

 This "Top Reviewer" is one of our most frequent game reviewers.
 We think you'll trust what they have to say and find their reviews helpful and informative.

-Come join us at The Woods forum just in time to give and receive Rudolph's Presents at thewoodsforum.boards.net
+Come join us at my new forum at The Woods.
+There's still plenty of time to give & receive Rudolph's Presents at thewoodsforum.boards.net

 This "Top Reviewer" is one of our most frequent game reviewers.
 We think you'll trust what they have to say and find their reviews helpful and informative.

-Come join me at my new forum just in time to give and receive Rudolph's Presents thewoodsforum.boards.net
+Stop by my new forum, there's still time to send and receive Rudolph's Presents! thewoodsforum.boards.net

 This "Top Reviewer" is one of our most frequent game reviewers.
 We think you'll trust what they have to say and find their reviews helpful and informative.